 This approach could help you create brand awareness.

-Then, have your social marketing plan before you start using each platform to monetize or promote your blog.
+Next, have your social marketing plan ready before you start using each of those platforms to promote your blog.

 Monitor Hosting Resources